KamilleModules/Ekom/doc/config.md

 - displayPriceWithTax: bool=true, whether to display the prices with taxes applied or without taxes applied on the front office.
 - ?stockShowQtyThreshold: int=10, a threshold under which we display the exact quantity of remaining stock (to entice customers to purchase the product)
+- acceptOutOfStockOrders: bool=false, if false, the customer can never order a quantity that doesn't exist.
+                                    The shop_has_product.quantity represents the existing quantity, so if this column 's value is zero, no ordering is allowed when acceptOutOfStockOrders is set to false.

+                                    If acceptOutOfStockOrders is set to true, then the customers can place their orders no matter what.
+The quantity (shop_has_product.quantity) stays at 0 and don't go negative.

 ### host-currency level